CUNYTechPrep/2024-DS-Tue/Week-01-Pandas/README.md

 ### #3 LinkedIn Post
 Every week you are expected to post on LinkeIn at least about thing you learned that week.
 (Paste link in HW Submission sheet.)

-## Instructions on Doing, Uploading/Pushing, and Submitting your HW
+# Instructions on Doing, Uploading/Pushing, and Submitting your HW
+**Tuesdays class:  HW is due 12:01pm on Mondays**
+You have 6 days to complete your HW.
+HW is always due 1 day before class at 12:01pm (Noon).

+Submit HW in the [Tuesday's HW Submission Sheet](https://docs.google.com/spreadsheets/d/150MVMGhClrJ7NFAoukEvbZoujM3a_-7v9r9q4QihiAc/edit?gid=0#gid=0).

+Detailed instructions on how to complete each of the assignments below.

 0. Make a copy of `Exercise-DONT-EDIT-MAKE-COPY.ipynb`
 0. Name the new copy as `Exercise-[YOUR-INITIALS].ipynb`.
 Zack DeSario's would be `Exercise-ZD.ipynb`.